Jason-Dwyer/cs121-assignment-2/README.md

 One major issue we had was finding wav files of each note.
 We eventually found one pack that had all the notes we needed, but every note was at least twenty seconds long, so we had to shorten them.

 Piano keys aren’t quite right, black keys should be on top of white keys, not purely in between them.

+We cannot get new wavefiles to actually be created, we hope to fix this soon.

 There are issues when trying to play the same note consecutively.
 There has to be a short delay between playing the notes when playing back a melody.
 This is also a problem when playing the notes on the keyboard.
 The user has to wait until the note is done playing before playing the same note again.